tourpace/tourpace.github.io/_posts/2024-01-29-I-Have-Tried-Many-Bicycles.md

-Over the past 40 years I have owned many types of bicycles.
-It is not that I collect bicycles, but I have always wanted to try something new.
+Over the past 45 years I have owned many types of bicycles.
+It is not that I collect bicycles, but I have always enjoyed trying something new and different.

-From my Schwinn Continental to a speedy steel Italian Basso and even a carbon Pinarello race bike.
+From my trusty Schwinn Continental to a classic steel Italian Basso and even a carbon Pinarello race bike...

-My list of past bicycles:
+My list of past and present bicycles:

 - Schwinn Continental (steel)
 - Univega Viva Sport (steel)